Chi is your life force, the energy that flows through you and through everything. It is that which gives you life.

 This inner body energy is pure awareness, it flows within you and it flows out in the world, it’s the one life that connects us all.
 The ground of all our beings.
 When you begin to start feeling your inner body, that feeling of aliveness within, you are feeling chi.
 Your energy begins to flow more freely in your body.

-Chi is also manifested into what we put out into the world.
-For example in our interactions with others, being present with partners and children.
+We can also manifest chi by what we put out into the world.
+For example, in our interactions with others, being present with partners and children.
 Or through expressing ourselves through art, music, poetry, or teaching.

 3 ways to connect with chi in your body